Fake birth cert, IC syndicate busted | Borneo Post Online

 Initial investigations revealed that so far, no identity cards and birth certificates have been issued using any of the fake documents, but police have tracked down a witness who dealt with one of the suspects.

-The witness had produced a genuine document from NRD which stated that his application was still under process, Zaini pointed out.
+The witness had produced a genuine document from NRD which states that his application was still under process, Zaini pointed out.

 Police, he added, are now trying to determine if there were any other civil servants involved with the syndicate.